makebacappiello/product-feedback-app/README.md

 A full-stack application for collecting and managing user feedback.
 I built it app as part of my school requirements to practice my full-stack development skills, creating a complete application from front to back showcasing the subjects taught over the previous 6 months.
 The goal was to build a polished, real-world application based on a professional design.

-In this app users can submit new feature suggestions or bug reports and comment on existing feedback.
-The app includes a filtering system to view feedback by category and a dynamic roadmap page that visually tracks the status of suggestions.
+In this app users can submit new feature suggestions or bug reports.
+The app includes a filtering system to view feedback by category and a dynamic roadmap section that visually tracks the status of suggestions.

 ## 🚀 Live Site

 https://product-feedback-app-2025.netlify.app/

-🖼️ Screenshots!
+## 🖼️ Screenshots!

+### (MainPage)

 <img width="625" height="681" alt="MainPage" src="https://github.com/user-attachments/assets/360e3cf8-1902-4c79-8a8f-12ed508290d0" />

+### (Add Feedback Screen)

 <img width="620" height="668" alt="addFeedBack" src="https://github.com/user-attachments/assets/d1f469d7-47d7-4062-bd33-a7026089930f" />

+### (No Feedback Screen)

 <img width="529" height="400" alt="NoFeedbackPage" src="https://github.com/user-attachments/assets/50701aa1-a8ff-470c-925d-1527fecafe69" />

-✨ Features
+## ✨ Features

-Commenting System: Add comments to feedback posts to foster discussion.
+- **Feedback System:** Add feedback suggestions to the page for developer to encourage a better functioning app.
-Dynamic Filtering: Filter suggestions by category (e.g., UI, UX, Bug, Feature).
+- **Dynamic Filtering:** Filter suggestions by category (e.g., UI, UX, Bug, Feature).
-Roadmap Page: View a summary of feedback organized by its development status.
+- **Roadmap Section:** View a summary of feedback organized by its total.
-Form Validations: Ensure data integrity with client-side validation on feedback and comment submission forms.
+- **Form Validations:** Ensures data integrity with client-side validation on feedback submission form.
-Responsive Design: The application is fully responsive and provides a seamless experience on mobile, tablet, and desktop devices.
+- **Responsive Design:** The application is fully responsive and provides a seamless experience on mobile, tablet, and desktop devices.
-No Feedback Page: Allows the client to view when there isn't a feedback in the specific category and witj the option to add one.
+- **No Feedback Page:** Allows the client to view when there isn't a feedback in the specific category and have the option to add one.

 ## 🛠️ Tech Stack